-Before the expansion, you were limited to two Advanced Classes depending on which Class you picked – for example, if you chose the Jedi Knight as your Class, you could only choose to fight as a Guardian or Sentinel as your Advanced Class.
-Combat Styles are shaking up these restrictions by separating your story from the way you fight in-game, for example, in the expansion you can now play a Jedi Knight as a Shadow with a double-bladed lightsaber, or even as a Sorcerer, and use Force Lightning, all while playing the Jedi Knight origin story.
-Force users will be restricted to Force-using combat styles, previously known as Advanced Classes, and Tech users are restricted to tech-using Combat Styles.
+Before the Combat Styles update, you were limited to two Advanced Classes depending on which Class you picked – for example, if you chose the Jedi Knight as your Class, you could only choose to fight as a Guardian or Sentinel as your Advanced Class.
+Combat Styles changed these restrictions by separating your story from the way you fight in-game.
+For example, you can now play a Jedi Knight as a Shadow with a double-bladed lightsaber, or even as a Sorcerer, and use Force Lightning, all while playing the Jedi Knight origin story.
+Force users are restricted to Force-using Combat Styles, and Tech users are restricted to tech-using Combat Styles.

-There’s also an additional restriction when it comes to dark-side and light-side Combat Styles when it comes to Jedi and Sith – when creating a character, you won’t be able to pick up dark-side combat style as a Jedi unless you have also unlocked the Dark V achievement though your legacy, and you’ll need the Light V achievement if you want to choose a light-side combat style for your Sith character.
-Tech users are able to choose from all eight Combat Styles right away – for example, you can easily play as a Trooper Sniper from level 1!
-You will have all the combat abilities of your chosen Combat Style – for example, if you choose to play a Sith Inquisitor but choose the Juggernaut Combat Style, you wont’ have any Force Lightning when you go into combat, even if you use it in cutscenes in the story.
+There’s also an additional restriction when it comes to dark-side and light-side Combat Styles for Jedi and Sith Origin Stories – when creating a character, you won’t be able to pick up dark-side combat style as a Jedi unless you have also unlocked the Dark V unlock through your legacy, and you’ll need the Light V unlock if you want to choose a light-side combat style for your Sith character.
+Tech users are able to choose from all eight tech Combat Styles right away – for example, you can easily play as a Trooper Sniper from level 1.

 Creating a Character

-When creating a Jedi Knight, you will have the ability to choose between four Combat Styles: Guardian, Sentinel, Sage and Shadow, who all fight with Lightsabers and the light-side of the Force, but who each have very different ways of approaching combat.
+When creating a character like a Jedi Knight, a new character would have the ability to choose between four Combat Styles: Guardian, Sentinel, Sage and Shadow, who all fight with Lightsabers and the light-side of the Force, but who each have very different ways of approaching combat.